Czygnana/Dashboards/README.md

 ## ✅ Key Features

 - Cleaned the dataset and used the Invoke function to populate records for active employees, enabling accurate budget calculations.
--Implemented dynamic salary projections with a 4% increase effective May 2, 2024, and compounded annually by an additional 4% as each May 1 approaches.
+- Implemented dynamic salary projections with a 4% increase effective May 2, 2024, and compounded annually by an additional 4% as each May 1 approaches.
 - Designed clean, responsive visuals to deliver clear, actionable insights.
+- Added parameters for File path and File name to simplify data updates and eliminate manual changes.

 ## 🛠️ Tools & Technologies